brosenan/tau/exquation.md

  (subset? '[foo [bar]] '[foo (bar)]) => false)

 ```
-Elipsis (...) at the end of a list/vector mean that the element right before it
+Ellipsis (...) at the end of a list/vector mean that the element right before it
 represents the rest of the list/vector.
 ```clojure
 (fact